Gonzalez & Waddington – Attorneys at Law

 Types of Property Covered under Article 121, UCMJ?

 1. Must be tangible personal property.
-Article 121 lists the objects which can be the subject of larceny as “any money, personal property, or article of value of any kind.”
+Article 121 lists the objects that can be the subject of larceny as “any money, personal property, or article of value of any kind.”

 2. Intangible items cannot be the subject of an Article 121 violation.

 3. Article 121 does not cover theft of services.
-Theft of taxicab services, phone services, use and occupancy of government quarters, and use of a rental car cannot be the subject of larceny under Article 121.
+Theft of taxicab services, phone services, use and occupancy of government quarters, and rental car use cannot be the subject of larceny under Article 121.

 4. Larceny can be used to cover credit card misuse.